 CEO of the Simplifiers – Mary Baird-Wilcock, CSEP has over 14 years experience in the events industry and now she’s helping other event professionals using everything she’s learned running her own business.
 We decided to interview her and find out more including the biggest challenges she’s faced and her guilty pleasure…

 You may have heard that Mary has established the Super Mentor Academy to help #eventprofs take themselves and their business to the next level.
-She’s also offering event professionals 9 days of free coaching with the #9toSIMPLIFY challenge!
+She’s also offering event professionals a FREE 5 day mini-mastermind with the #DoTheThing challenge!

 How did you end up establishing your own business in the events industry?

 Prior to launching The Simplifiers in 2003, would you believe I worked in commercial radio?!

 I basically worked in every job imaginable in the radio industry, including sales, marketing, on-air as a DJ (aka. radio presenter), voiceover talent, engineer and promotions.
 It’s the promotions department where I fell in love with event planning, as the promotions team are the ones who produced large-scale community events, festivals and concerts.

 I also worked in marketing for live music venues and at the Austin Lyric Opera, as well.

 I started The Simplifiers because I am passionate about producing non-traditional events for clients looking for something different.
 Over the years, we’ve attracted some amazing tech clients like Facebook, Google, Microsoft and Intel to produce their events and have worked with hundreds of brides who refuse to have a cookie-cutter wedding.

 I think what makes our team stand out from the rest is an equal balance of attention to detail project management skills, mixed with a thirst for creative design and producing unforgettable, FUN live experiences.
 Plus, we aim to ALWAYS keep things simple for our clients.